 Should the need for capital change, the shareholder agreement with the owner banks provides considerable predictability over the provision of capital from the owner banks.
-The company's capital targets will be adjusted if countercyclical buffers change and, in the event of an increase in buffers, will have a minimum of 12 months to adjust to a new requirement.
+The company's capital targets are to be adjusted from 31 December 2019, since an increase in the countercyclical buffer from two to 2.5 per cent has been announced.